sandeepsoni/QTM340/homeworks/hw7.md

-In this homework, we will undergo an annotation task.
+In this homework, we will do an annotation task.

 Below are a set of 20 text excerpts taken from books.
 Each expert contains a span of text that references a character and another span of text that references a place.